AverageInfosec/nmap_automation/README.md

 You can enter in CIDR or range.
 Examples: 192.168.1.0/24 or 192.168.1.1-100<br/>

 `Enter Ports to scan: (Example: enter just "-" for all ports, 21,22,80,443 or 1-1000):` <br/>
-You can enter a range or use just "-".
+You can enter a range or use just "-" to scan all ports.
 Examples: 1-1000 or -<br/>
-Note that the code enteres the -p for this field already, do not enter it here.<br/><br/>
+Note that the code has the -p for this field already, do not enter it here.<br/><br/>

 Next you will be asked: <br/>